 Licensing in Vietnam is extremely complex.
 Whilst Vietnam is a signatory to the convention recognising international licences, the local law requires the licence to be in Vietnamese or the licence holder hold a local licence (which is essentially impossible for a tourist to get.)
 Word is getting around about the convention however a several automobile associations are starting to list Vietnam as a country recognising the licences.
 That said, it doesn’t necessarily mean the local police will accept your international licence.
 So, we recommend you ride safely and don’t have an accident!
 We recommend you make your own enquiries regarding insurance and licensing here.
 There are insurers will insure you riding in Vietnam and also those who will insure you as long as you have a motorbike licence at home.
 We are not licensing or insurance experts and don’t pretend to be.
 You need to be happy with your own situation.

 We do not offer third-party insurance or personal insurance.
 You are responsible for finding your own travel and medical insurance.
-If you damage one of our bikes, you will be liable for all repairs.
+If you damage one of our bikes, you will be liable for all repairs, unless you opt for our optional bike damage insurance.
 Vietnam does not have an insurance culture, and if two bikes are involved in a crash then the riders will usually settle in cash on the spot.
 The police will take a cut if they get involved.
 Every tourist who rides a motorbike in Vietnam is responsible for their own actions.
 Whether you ride the bike yourself or ride as a pillion with one of our guides, you will need to make sure that your travel and medical insurance covers you in the case of an accident.
 As a pillion, you should be covered by your insurance provider as all of our drivers have local licences.
 However, you may need to check that your policy covers motorcycle transport, whether you drive or not.

 If you have never ridden a motorbike before, Vietnam is probably not the place where you want to learn to ride.
 The roads and traffic conditions are chaotic.
 When you are on the back of a bike, you can relax and see more of the scenery.
-We highly recommend that you ride on the back of the guide’s bike if you have no experience at all.
-If you have no experience on a bike we will recommend you sit on the back with a driver or jump in a Jeep.
-If you have no experience you really won’t enjoy trying to keep a motorbike upright while trying to take in the scenery.
-Start riding in quiet streets and slowly build up to more traffic dense situations before you are planning to do the tour and see how you go.
-We would then test your skills before we let you ride yourself.
+We highly recommend that you ride on the back of the guide’s bike or jump in a jeep if you have no experience at all.
+You really won’t enjoy trying to keep a motorbike upright while trying to take in the scenery.

 For a more comprehensive guide to riding in Vietnam go to the page Driving in Vietnam.